philgyford/foursquare-feeds/README.md

 ## Installation

-This should work with python 3.5+.
+This should work with python 3.12 (and maybe others).

 ### 1. Make a Foursquare app